 - The Milky Way Is the Only Way: Averted.
 The Imperishables in the first novel are stated to have come from outside the galaxy.
 Also, the Precursor portal in the third novel turns out to lead to a distant galaxy.

-- Portal Network: In the fourth novel, the Alliance is seeking a cache of Precursors' devices capable of forming instantaneous portals through space, which would give them a decisive edge in their losing war against the Shat-Tsur Empire.
-The Shat-Tsurs are also after the portals.
+- Portal Network: In the fourth novel, the Alliance is seeking a cache of Precursors' devices capable of forming instantaneous portals through space, which would give them a decisive edge in their losing war against the Shat-Tzoor Empire.
+The Shat-Tzoors are also after the portals.

 - Precursors: The search for their artifacts is the main Story Arc of the third and fourth novels.